Keyboard shortcuts

 Winner selectionHighest bid winsFair selection → Thompson Sampling

-LearningRTB feedback loopsTS + DQN RL + category ranking
+LearningRTB feedback loopsTS + category ranking + traffic shape + publisher-side floor RL

 Candidate modelSingle winnerMulti-candidate with diversity